Clem McSpadden

 Clem Rogers McSpadden (November 9, 1925 – July 7, 2008) was an American rodeo announcer and politician.
-A member of the Democratic Party, he served as a U.S. Representative from Oklahoma's 2nd Congressional District for one full term from 1973 to 1975.
+A member of the Democratic Party, he served as a U.S. representative from Oklahoma's Oklahoma's 2nd congressional district for one full term from 1973 to 1975.
 Prior to his election to the U.S. House, McSpadden was a member of the Oklahoma Senate between 1954 and 1972.
 He was the grandnephew of Oklahoma comedian and actor Will Rogers.

 Early life

 McSpadden was born on a ranch near the small town of Bushyhead in Rogers County, Oklahoma.
 He grew up on a ranch owned by Will Rogers in nearby Oologah, where he attended public schools.
 He served in the United States Navy during World War II (1944–1946).
 He attended the University of Redlands, North Texas Agricultural College, and the University of Texas before he received his Bachelor of Science degree in 1948 from Oklahoma State University–Stillwater, then known as Oklahoma A&M.